programminghoch10/huawei-honor-bootloader-bruteforce/README.md

 ## Instructions
 ### Connecting a device in ADB mode

 1. Enable developer options in Android.
-    * Go to Settings > System > About device and tap ‘Build number’ seven times to enable developer options.
 2. Enable USB debugging in Android.
-    * Android One: Go to Settings > System > Developer options and enable USB debugging.
 3. Connect your device to the computer and launch the script.
 ```batch
 C:\WINDOWS\system32> python unlock.py
 ```